Twitter Icon

 Cedar's story in her own words.

-When my Mom and I connected I was wayward, haunted by cruelty, abuse and with no “forever” home.
-Today, I am an author (Mom is my transcriber), eco-bark-a-lot, pet therapy dog to the elderly and running for Mayor.
+“When my Moms and I connected I was wayward, haunted by cruelty, abuse and with no ‘forever’ home.
+Today, I am an author (Mom is my transcriber), eco-bark-a-lot, retired pet therapy dog to the elderly and I ran for Mayor, everywhere and anywhere on a Doggone Green platform!
 I am a 75-pound gentle-mannered Chesapeake Bay retriever, curly coated with deep chocolate coloring.
 My life began with a great breeder who treated me well.
 Things became dark when a person bought me to hunt.

 Originally, I thought this hunting gig might be fun; I fast learned it was not.
 Truth is the sound of gunshots terrified me.
 We would be out training and if I did not fetch the way he wanted me to he would take hold of my ear and scold me, “When I tell you to fetch, you fetch,” he would say.
 Hurting me and penning me up outdoors was supposed to change my behavior; all it did was frighten me even more.